peakchen90/babel-plugin-react-directives/README.md

 // className="xyz abc"
 ```

-The `x-class` can also be used with [css-modules](https://github.com/css-modules/css-modules), for example:
+The `x-class` can also be used with [css-modules](https://github.com/css-modules/css-modules), the usage is as follows:
 ```jsx harmony
 import styles from './style.css';